-The NHL played its very first outdoor game, on Sept.
-27, 1991, in a very unique place.
-The Los Angeles Kings and New York Rangers met in Las Vegas game for a preseason tilt with a game played on a rink built in the parking lot of the Caesars Palace hotel.
+The NHL played its very first outdoor game on Sept.
+27, 1991, in a unique place.
+The Los Angeles Kings and New York Rangers met in Las Vegas for a preseason game on a rink built in the parking lot of the Caesars Palace hotel.

 Islanders Make Home Debut

-The New York Islanders played on home ice for the very first time in franchise history on Sept.
+The New York Islanders played on home ice for the first time in franchise history on Sept.
 27, 1972.
-Just over 11,000 fans walked through the turnstiles at Nassau Coliseum to watch the Islanders take on their natural rivals in the Rangers.
+Over 11,000 fans walked through the turnstiles at Nassau Coliseum to watch the Islanders take on their natural rivals in the Rangers.
 Their cross-town enemies spoiled the party with a 6-4 win.

 It wouldn’t take long for the Islanders to turn things around.
-Hall of Fame general manager Bill Torrey started to lay the cornerstones of success by hiring head coach Al Arbour the next season.
-He eventually drafted stars like Denis Potvin, Mike Bossy, Bryan Trottier and Clark Gillies while trading for Butch Goring, Billy Smith and Bob Bourne, who were all key players in four straight Stanley Cup championships to start the 1980s.
+Hall of Fame general manager Bill Torrey started to lay the cornerstones of success by hiring head coach Al Arbour the following season.
+He eventually drafted stars like Denis Potvin, Mike Bossy, Bryan Trottier, and Clark Gillies while trading for Butch Goring, Billy Smith, and Bob Bourne.
+They were all key players in four straight Stanley Cup championships to start the 1980s.

 Odds & Ends

-Long before becoming a Stanley Cup-winning general manager, Jim Rutherford spent 13 seasons in the NHL as a goaltender.
+Before becoming a Stanley Cup-winning general manager, Jim Rutherford spent 13 seasons in the NHL as a goaltender.
 On Sept.
-27, 1982, he signed with the Detroit Red Wings, the team who originally drafted him in with the 10th overall pick in the 1969 NHL Amateur Draft.
+27, 1982, he signed with the Detroit Red Wings, the team who originally drafted him with the 10th overall pick in the 1969 NHL Amateur Draft.

-This was Rutherford’s third stint with the Red Wings but he only appeared in one game during the 1982-83 season, the final game of his career.
+This was Rutherford’s third stint with the Red Wings, but he only appeared in one game during the 1982-83 season, the final one of his career.
 He never lived up to the expectations of being a top-10 draft pick.
-He appeared in 457 games with the Red Wings, Pittsburgh Penguins, Kings and Toronto Maple Leafs.
-He finished his career with a 151-227-59 record, .879 save percentage (SV%), 3.66 goals-against average (GAA) and 14 shutouts.
+He appeared in 457 games with the Red Wings, Pittsburgh Penguins, Kings, and Toronto Maple Leafs.
+He finished his career with a 151-227-59 record, a .879 save percentage (SV%), 3.66 goals-against average (GAA), and 14 shutouts.

 The Montreal Canadiens signed undrafted free-agent forward Stephan Lebeau on Sept.
 27, 1986.
-He went on to score 104 goals and 243 points in 313 games for the Canadiens and was part of their 1993 Stanley Cup victory.
-He was traded to the Mighty Ducks of Anaheim, on Feb.
+He scored 104 goals and 243 points in 313 games for the Canadiens and was part of their 1993 Stanley Cup victory.
+He was traded to the Mighty Ducks of Anaheim on Feb.
 20, 1994, for goaltender Ron Tugnutt.

-The Maple Leafs signed veteran free-agent defenseman, Ken Klee, on Sept.27, 2003, after he spent the previous nine seasons with the Washington Capitals.
+The Maple Leafs signed veteran free-agent defenseman Ken Klee on Sept.27, 2003, after spending the previous nine seasons with the Washington Capitals.
 Klee had four goals and a career-high 25 assists and 29 points during the 2003-04 season.
-He re-signed with Toronto following the owners’ lockout that cost the 2004-05 season.
-On March 8, 2006, he was traded to the New Jersey Devils for right winger Alexander Suglobov.
+He re-signed with Toronto following the owners’ lockout that wiped out the 2004-05 season.
+On Mar.
+8, 2006, he was traded to the New Jersey Devils for right winger Alexander Suglobov.